Daft Punk: 2016–2020: Final projects and appearances

 Daft Punk appeared on the 2016 singles "Starboy" and "I Feel It Coming" by Canadian R&B singer the Weeknd; "Starboy" topped the Billboard Hot 100, becoming Daft Punk's only US number-one song, and "I Feel It Coming" reached number four.
 In 2017, Soma Records released a remix of "Drive" by Slam as part of a compilation featuring various artists.
 In February 2017, Daft Punk launched a pop-up shop in Hollywood, California, featuring memorabilia, artwork, and a display of their costumes.
 They also performed with the Weeknd at the 59th Annual Grammy Awards on 12 February 2017.

 In the years following the Starboy collaborations, Bangalter and Homem-Christo worked solo as producers appearing on several projects.
 On 21 June 2017, the Australian band Parcels released the song "Overnight", produced and co-written by Daft Punk.
 It was written after Daft Punk saw Parcels perform and invited the members to their studio.
 This became Daft Punk's final production together.

 Between 9 April and 11 August 2019, an electronic exhibition based on Daft Punk's song "Technologic" was displayed at the Philharmonie de Paris, featuring costumes, guitars and other elements.
-In early 2024, W. F. Quinn Smith, who played percussion on Random Access Memories, said he had participated in experimental recording sessions for a new Daft Punk album in early 2018, but that the project was in limbo.
+In February 2024, W. F. Quinn Smith, who played percussion on Random Access Memories, said he had participated in experimental recording sessions for a new Daft Punk album in early 2018, but that the project was in limbo.